nH0lmes/practice-repo/README.md

 #Practice repository

-Some text about the project
+Some text about the project!